COVID-19 on P.E.I.: What's happening Thursday, June 24 | CBC News

 COVID-19 on P.E.I.: What's happening Thursday, June 24

-RCMP in N.S.
-Tweeted Wednesday evening that the highway through the N.B.-N.S. border has reopened
+The P.E.I.
+Student Drama Festival took to the stage virtually in 2021, with class performances professionally filmed and edited and then posted online.

-Arrests have been made as dozens of police officers moved to disperse a large group of protesters at the main border crossing between Nova Scotia and New Brunswick, just a day after a demonstration around border restrictions began.
+P.E.I.'s Matt Corcoran learned to play guitar during the pandemic and has been entertaining people on social media with his cover songs, including an Island version of I've been Everywhere which has gone viral, in which he names dozens of Island communities.

-RCMP in N.S.
-Tweeted Wednesday evening that the highway has reopened and traffic is moving freely.
+Police made arrests as they moved to disperse a large group of protesters at the main border crossing between Nova Scotia and New Brunswick, just a day after a demonstration around border restrictions began.
+Some Islanders were caught up in the traffic jam there for hours.

-The City of Charlottetown announced that it will be celebrating Canada Day with in-person celebrations this summer — though things will look a little different than usual with COVID-19 restrictions in place.
+The City of Charlottetown announced that it will be celebrating Canada Day with in-person celebrations this summer — though things will be different than usual, with COVID-19 restrictions in place.

 P.E.I. chief of nursing Marion Dowling spoke to CBC News: Compass host Louise Martin about second vaccine doses: what Islanders are getting, how to book and some technical glitches in the process.
 She also said Islanders may get a different mRNA vaccine as their second dose